How Green Are We Thinking?

 button to return to this page.

-As of September 2010, recycling represents 37.58 percent of the hospital’s total waste stream, positioning Abington Memorial Hospital among the national best practitioners for healthcare organizations.
+As of September 2010, municipal waste makes up 55.82 percent of the hospital’s total waste stream, positioning Abington Memorial Hospital among the national best practitioners for healthcare organizations.